GLOBAL MARKETS-Oil sinks as OPEC deal seen unlikely; stocks dip

 Concern about global oversupply has depressed oil prices since mid-2014.

+Energy shares led declines in U.S. stocks, with the S&P energy index having lost 1.4 percent by late afternoon.

-The day's decline in world stock indexes also came as investors locked in gains from earlier this week fueled by optimism that the U.S. Federal Reserve will hold off raising interest rates in the near term.
+The decline in world stock indexes came as investors locked in gains from earlier this week fueled by optimism that the U.S. Federal Reserve will hold off from raising interest rates in the near term.

-"I just think after a few strong days and a little weakness in energy that folks are taking some profit before the weekend," said Gary Bradshaw, portfolio manager with Hodges Capital Management in Dallas.

-Facebook shares fell 1.6 percent and were one of the biggest drags on the S&P. The Wall Street Journal reported that the social media company overestimated viewing time for video ads.
+"The (equity) market is taking a bit of a breather after a strong week," said Mike Bailey, director of research at FBB Capital Partner, in Bethesda, Maryland.

+"Investors are saying markets are already expensive and they've become more expensive this week, so this is a bit of a reversal."

-MSCI's all-country world stock index shed 0.6 percent but rose 2.2 percent for the week, its biggest weekly gain since mid-July.
+MSCI's all-country world stock index shed 0.5 percent but was on track for its biggest weekly gain since mid-July.
 Europe's STOXX 600 closed down 0.7 percent.

-U.S. Treasury prices rose, with benchmark yields hitting two-week lows as a result of safe-haven demand for bonds due to losses in Wall Street stocks.
+U.S. Treasury yields were down slightly, with benchmark U.S. yields hovering near two-week lows as traders moved to the sidelines following a recent bond market rally.

-Treasury prices have risen following the Fed's decision to leave interest rates unchanged and the Bank of Japan's policy change on Wednesday.

-U.S. benchmark 10-year Treasury notes were up 4/32 in price for a yield of 1.618 percent, down more than 1 basis point from Thursday.
+U.S. benchmark 10-year Treasury notes were up 4/32 in price for a yield of 1.618 percent, down from Thursday.
 Earlier on Friday, it touched 1.606 percent, its lowest since Sept.
 9, Reuters data showed.

-In the foreign exchange market, the dollar index was nearly flat as investors kept positions tight ahead of Monday's U.S. presidential debate.
+In the foreign exchange market, the dollar index was nearly flat.
+Boston Fed President Eric Rosengren's comments that he believed U.S. short-term interest rates should be raised now provided some support, but the index was near unchanged at 95.481.

-The dollar index, which measures the dollar against six major world currencies, was flat on the day at 95.472.
-It fell 0.7 percent for the week, its worst weekly performance since the week of Aug.
-18.

-Gold steadied in a lackluster session as the U.S. dollar flattened.
-Spot gold was up 0.03 percent at $1,337.01 an ounce.
-(Additional reporting by Barani Krishnan and Lewis Krauskopf in New York and Rania El Gamal and Dmitry Zhdannikov in London; Editing by Bernadette Baum and Dan Grebler)
+The dollar index was on track for its worst week in a month.
+(Additional reporting by Tanya Agrawal, Barani Krishnan; and Rania El Gamal and Dmitry Zhdannikov in London; Editing by Bernadette Baum and Alden Bentley)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.